istvanaut/TK-MachineLearning/AGVCar/README.md

 It loads the network and performs training.
 The training data is stored in a **ReplayMamory**.
 This is where data should be saved when it arrives from the ESP.
-For more information about the Network, library read [here].
+For more information about the Network, library read [here](https://github.com/istvanaut/TK-MachineLearning/blob/main/AGVCar/Documentation/NeuralNetworkDocument.pdf).

 # Simulaton
 In the first semester of the project, a simulation environment was created in Carla to pretrain the network.
 The network performed well in the simulation, but we couldn't try them on the vehicle as it was misconfigured.
 In the future training in Carla could provide the starting weights for the network.

 # Contact
 For more information or issues not contained in this description write to the following people: